 At this time, though, the motives behind the launch of these governance tokens have been called into question, with evidence suggesting that these may not be more than “sugar-coated” tokens (with high-risks) flooding the market.

 In simpler terms, these tokens, although labeled as a tool for governance on these protocols can quickly become irrelevant in deciding what changes are to be made.
 This situation is also worth considering given that early recipients primarily trade, rather than stored and used for the purpose for which they were seemingly designed.

 First pioneered by DeFi protocol, Compound earlier this month released COMP tokens, which, according to the project, would give holders the right to vote on governance decisions regarding the protocol.

-Among other things, users could vote on protocol upgrades, and what assets should be added to the lending pool.
+Among other things, users could vote on protocol upgrades and what assets should be included in the lending pool.
 These tokens were given out as rewards to Compound Protocol users and subsequently moved from no price to over $300 per coin in less than three days.

 The massive growth in COMP’s value in such a short time, no doubt influenced other DeFi projects including Balancer Labs, to follow the pattern and release the so-called governance tokens for their platforms, albeit with varying specifications.

 Balancer protocol users needed to vote on how the project would deal with questionable liquidity distribution and how to deal with mining rule changes.